Matt-Allen44/Quik/README.md

 ### Dependencies
 Quik is reliant on the following packages:
-> socket.io, express@4.10.2, sanitize-html
+> socket.io, express@4.10.2, sanitize-html, config-js

-These can be installed with the following commands:
-> npm install --save socket.io

-> npm install --save express@4.10.2

-> npm install --save sanitize-html

-> npm install --save geoip-lite